-- Laboratory tests - X-rays - Diagnostic radiology services, including Magnetic Resonance Imaging (MRI), Computed Axial Tomography (CT Scan) and Positron Emission Tomography (PET Scan), Magnetic Resonance Angiography (MRA), Nuclear Cardiology Studies, Virtual Colonoscopy. - Radiation (radium and isotope) therapy including technician materials and supplies - Other outpatient diagnostic tests - Surgical supplies, such as dressings - Splints, casts and other devices used to reduce fractures and dislocations - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-Storage and administration fees and all other components of blood are covered beginning with the first pint used
+- X-rays - Diagnostic radiology services, including Magnetic Resonance Imaging (MRI), Computed Axial Tomography (CT Scan) and Positron Emission Tomography (PET Scan), Magnetic Resonance Angiography (MRA), Nuclear Cardiology Studies, Virtual Colonoscopy. - Radiation (radium and isotope) therapy including technician materials and supplies - Surgical supplies, such as dressings - Splints, casts and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need, you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used - Other outpatient diagnostic tests